 Dr. Abi Raad received her MD from Universite Saint Joseph in Lebanon in 1994.
 She completed her residency in clinical pathology and a fellowship in cytopathology at Yale-New Haven Hospital.
 Dr. Abi Raad is board certified in Clinical and Anatomic Pathology.

 Assistant Professor of Pathology

 In 2005, Dr. Bossuyt completed her pathology residency at Yale-New Haven Hospital.
 She then completed surgical pathology and cytopathology fellowships at Brigham and Women's Hospital in Boston, and in 2007 she returned to Yale and joined the Pathology Department as an Assistant Professor.
-Her focus is on gynecologic and breast pathology.
+Her expertise is in gynecologic and breast pathology.

 Professor of Pathology